ApolloHong/ApolloHong.github.io/hobbies.md

 <img src="https://apollohong.github.io/images/18岁侧面照.jpg" width="360" height="100">
 <img src="https://apollohong.github.io/images/18岁入学军训侧面照.jpg" width="360" height="300">
 </div>
 <br>Fitness and bodybuilding removes my worries, refreshes my body, and brings me courage to address any challenges.
-I extremely enjoy the feeling of being sweating in the gym and have a nutritious meal afterwards.
+And the pics above shows the condition of my 18 years old, cool right?
+Many people are so confused of why I love this  I extremely enjoy the feeling of being sweating in the gym and have a nutritious meal afterwards.
 Besides, I am the co-leader of 'Shanghai Jiao Tong University Calisthenics Association', where I meet many sincere friends, and recently I have founded [SPEIT-Fitness team](https://mp.weixin.qq.com/s/srSFn8PO7wmdxWodJL9YHg), come and join us.

 ## musics & movies